 The fact that management uses significant judgment in the valuation process, particularly for level-3 estimates, adds to our concerns about reliability.
 Management bias, whether intentional or unintentional, may result in inappropriate fair value measurements and misstatements of earnings and equity capital.
 This was the case in the overvaluation of certain residual tranches in securitizations in recent years, when there was no active market for these assets.
 Significant write-downs of overstated asset valuations have resulted in the failure of a number of finance companies and depository institutions.
 Similar problems have occurred due to overvaluations in nonbank trading portfolios that resulted in overstatements of income and equity.
 As you are aware, the possibility for management bias exists today.
 We continue to see news stories about charges of earnings manipulation, even under the historical cost accounting framework.
-We believe that, without reliable fair value estimates, the potential for misstatements in financial statements prepared using fair value measurements will be even greater.
+We believe that, without reliable fair value measurements will be even greater.